ApiLogicServer/Docs/docs/Tech-Python.md

 ### Imports often fail to compile

+> Note: import compile failures and circular imports are unlikely to be issues for API Logic Server projects, since these are created correctly.
+The following alerts are for using full Python for complex requirements.

 I still do not understand where Python and the IDE figure out what I can import.
 You'll find lots of Stack Overflow articles on imports (e.g., sibling imports).

 For me, it usually degenerates into a trial and error exercise.

-You might find [sibling imports](https://github.com/valhuber/SiblingImports) a useful project to fiddle with.
+* You might find [sibling imports](https://github.com/valhuber/SiblingImports){:target="_blank" rel="noopener"}
+ a useful project to fiddle with.

+* You can also see many import examples in the created project.

+Note that imports often require a "module", which means you create a (usually empty) file called `__init.py__`.

 &nbsp;